DSC-SIST/D-Bug/Python/Question_17/README.md

-# Question
+# Question no. 17

 Given the participants' score sheet for your University Sports Day, you are required to find the runner-up score.
 You are given _n_ scores.
 Store them in a list and find the score of the runner-up. <br>

 ## Sample Input
-- 5
+5  <br>
-- 2 3 6 6 5
+2 3 6 6 5 <br>

 ## Sample Output

 5

 # Difficulty  Level

 Easy

 # Expected Error

-- Syntactical
+Syntactical